 Languages are strategically vital for the future of the UK, which has the potential to become a linguistic powerhouse.
 If it did, it would be more prosperous, productive, influential, innovative, knowledgeable, culturally richer, socially cohesive and, quite literally, healthier.
 Having competence in more than one language gives individuals windows onto other worlds, broadens mental horizons and makes them more likely to be curious and respectful when encountering other cultures and languages.

 But there is overwhelming evidence of an inadequate, longstanding and worsening supply of the language skills needed by the UK to meet the needs of society, the economy, business and future research.
-Taking the UK as a whole, the numbers of students studying a language (other than compulsory English or Welsh) to qualification level at school and to degree level at university is, despite minor fluctuations, very low compared even with the start of this century.
+Taking the UK as a whole, the numbers of students studying a language (other than compulsory English or Welsh) at GCSE and A Level at school and to degree level at university is, despite minor fluctuations, very low compared even with the start of this century.
 There is also an ongoing disconnect between mainstream education and community-based language learning of ‘heritage languages’, such as Polish, Urdu, Turkish and Arabic.

 The British Academy’s language programme aims to monitor trends in languages education provision and mobilise expertise to inform debate about languages in education and society.